Nevenall/ghosting-the-edge/manuscript.md

 Systems have stress as well, and larger corp system can take significant amounts, but, as with programs, taking out an entire system can crash it, and everything in it, irrevocably, or it could mean you get to take over the entire system. {this is essencially what Case was doing with the Chinese ICE breaker.
 A huge attack on the TA core system so that it could be taken over.}

-# Chapter Five – Running the Edge
+# Chapter Five—Running the Edge

 ## Hacking Your Game